 The Distiller's Arms was built in the late 18th century and home to Hugh Anderson and his family.
 The family name is carried in the adjacent local townland of Clogher Anderson.
 Hugh Anderson formed the Bushmills Whiskey Company and was the first registered owner in 1784, at the time there were five other stills operating locally, mostly illegal.
 The original license to distil was granted in 1608 to Thomas Phillips by King James 1st of England and it is this license which is attached to the Bushmills Distillery.

 The Distillery at this time was no more than a cottage industry which was part of the surrounding land that Hugh Anderson developed and farmed.
 A notable development by Hugh Anderson was the building of what was known at the time as a 'model farm'.
 Although hidden from view the centrepiece of this Georgian farm including the farmyard lie hidden from view and in private ownership.
-In the rear of the Distiller's Arms and to the right you will see and old store building with bell tower (minus bell) which would have been sounded to bring the field workers in for their dinner.
+At the rear of the Distiller's Arms and to the right you will see an old store building with bell tower (minus bell) which would have been sounded to bring the workers in from the fields for their dinner.

 The concept of 'model farms' were at the forefront of the agricultural revolution during the 18th century, a period known as the 'Age of Improvement'.
 A model farm basically researched and demonstrated improvements in agricultural techniques in breeding, growing, efficiency, and layout.
 Education and commitment to improving welfare standards of workers were also an aspect of the ideal farm movement.
 Farm buildings were designed to be beautiful as well as utilitarian and inspired by the ideals of the enlightenment.